syncfusion-content/angular-docs/angular/PdfViewer/getting-started.md

 ---
-title: Getting Started with Syncfusion Angular PDF viewer
+title: Getting Started for Angular PDF viewer
-description:  Learn here about the documentation for getting started with Syncfusion Angular PDF viewer, initialization, configuration and more.
+description: PDF viewer
 platform: Angular
 control: PDF viewer
 documentation: ug
 keywords: ejPdfViewer, PDF viewer, js pdfviewer
 ---

-# Getting Started with Angular PDF Viewer
+# Getting Started

 This section explains briefly about how to integrate a **PDF viewer** control in your application with **Angular**.